 The Lampert Institute for Civic and Global Affairs builds on this strong foundation, integrating on-campus educational programs with faculty-mentored student research around the country and the world.
 The institute’s emphasis on civic engagement in the global context speaks to the great importance of understanding our increasingly globalized world and seeing our lives within that context.
 This broadening of the institute’s framework brings together students and faculty across Colgate’s divisions, departments, and programs.

-The institute invites humanists to ask moral questions of value and public purpose.
+It invites humanists to ask moral questions of value and public purpose.
 It asks natural scientists to investigate and offer creative ideas to address our most intractable problems in the natural world.
 It calls on social scientists to analyze our economic, political, and cultural institutions and offer innovative solutions through public policy or leadership.
-In providing a forum for these voices to be heard in concert, the Lampert Institute provides a forum through which the scholarly achievements of the academy are brought into direct contact with pressing problems of public policy.
+In bringing these voices into dialogue with one another, the institute recognizes the great need for interdisciplinary approaches to challenging and multi-faceted questions.

-Under the newly created Lampert Institute, the number of such fellowships will be substantially expanded, with the institute as a whole becoming the go-to place for students across campus who seek to undertake rigorous, faculty-mentored summer research beyond the local region (for which the Upstate Institute has a notable summer research program
+As the Lampert Institute has grown, the number of such fellowships has been substantially expanded.
+The Institute has become the go-to place for students across campus who seek to undertake rigorous, faculty-mentored summer research beyond the local region (for which the Upstate Institute has a notable summer research program

 ).
 MORE ABOUT FELLOWSHIPS